mothur/mothur.github.io/_wiki/sogin_data_analysis.md

 ## Generating an alignment & distance matrix

-The first thing we want to do is to [ deconvolute](unique.seqs) the sequences in mothur so that we aren't analyzing all 222,291 sequences.
+The first thing we want to do is to [ deconvolute](/wiki/unique.seqs) the sequences in mothur so that we aren't analyzing all 222,291 sequences.
 Open mothur and enter the following command: